 Is EMDR Therapy Dangerous?

 EMDR is considered a safe form of therapy, though it can come with some uncomfortable side effects.
-Because EMDR requires a patient to think about and sit with traumatic events, after EMDR sessions, it’s possible for a client to experience nightmares, anxiety, dissociation, and intense emotions.
+Because EMDR requires a person to think about and sit with traumatic events, after EMDR sessions, it’s possible to experience nightmares, anxiety, dissociation, and intense emotions.

 Because of how EMDR functions, the symptoms associated with trauma should feel less intense after a few sessions.
 The number of EMDR sessions a client needs to get the results they are seeking can vary and can depend on the frequency.

 Clients also have full control over how many EMDR sessions they’d like to do, when they need breaks, and when they feel ready to stop.
 Modern Intimacy’s EMDR therapists work with clients to establish resources for coping with any uncomfortable side effects of EMDR Therapy before getting started.

 People who have undergone EMDR therapy have shared that it has improved their personal life, relationships, mental health, and confidence.
 Going through trauma can be overwhelming and EMDR has shown to help people feel more grounded in the present moment versus feeling trapped in the past.